-DAJLJ LCO One method of protecting against large RCS leakage derives from the ability of instruments to rapidly detect extremely small leaks.
-This LCO requires instruments of diverse monitoring principles to be OPERABLE to provide a high degree of confidence that extremely small leaks are detected in time to allow actions to place the unit in a safe condition, when RCS LEAKAGE indicates possible RCPB degradation.
+LCO This LCO requires instruments of diverse monitoring principles to be OPERABLE to provide confidence that small amounts of unidentified LEAKAGE are detected in time to allow actions to place the unit in a safe condition, when RCS LEAKAGE indicates possible RCPB degradation.
 The RCS leak detection instrumentation required by this TS supports the Leak-Before-Break licensing basis (Ref.
 4).
-The LCO is satisfied when monitors of diverse measurement means are available.
-Thus, the containment sump monitor, in combination with a particulate radioactivity monitor, provides an acceptable minimum.
+This LCO requires two instruments to be OPERABLE.
+The containment sump is used to collect unidentified LEAKAGE.
+The LCO requirements apply to the total amount of unidentified LEAKAGE collected in the sump.
 The containment floor drain sump flow monitor (RF008) and the reactor cavity sump flow monitor (RF010) are normally utilized to fulfill the containment sump monitor requirement.
 Alarms are provided to alert the operator of leakages of 1.0 gpm.
 When the alarm function is not capable of detecting 1.0 gpm of unidentified LEAKAGE within one hour, the containment floor drain sump flow indication may be periodically monitored to ensure the capability of detecting 1.0 gpm of unidentified LEAKAGE within one hour.
 In lieu of the containment floor drain sump flow monitor (RF008), either containment sump level monitor (PC002 or PC003) can be used by monitoring a change in sump level over a period of time in such a manner as to ensure the capability of detecting 1.0 gpm of unidentified LEAKAGE within one hour.
-For the containment atmosphere radioactivity monitor, the PRO11A (particulate) monitor satisfies the LCO requirement.
-The monitor is capable of detecting a 1.0 gpm leak within one hour at the sensitivity recommended in Regulatory Guide 1.45 and using the expected RCS activities of UFSAR Table 11.1-4.
-The actual setpoints are set as low as practicable, considering the actual concentration of radioactivity in the RCS and the containment background radiation concentration.
+The identification of unidentified LEAKAGE will be delayed by the time required for unidentified LEAKAGE to travel to the containment sump and it may take longer than one hour to detect unidentified LEAKAGE of 1.0 gpm, depending on the origin and magnitude of the LEAKAGE.
+This sensitivity is acceptable for containment sump monitor OPERABILITY.
+The reactor coolant contains radioactivity that, when released to the containment, can be detected by the gaseous (PR011B) or particulate (PR011A) containment atmosphere radioactivity monitor.
+Only one of the two detectors is required to be OPERABLE.
+Radioactivity detection systems are included for monitoring both particulate and gaseous activities because of their sensitivities and rapid responses to RCS LEAKAGE, but have recognized limitations.
+Reactor coolant radioactivity levels will be low during initial reactor startup and for a few weeks thereafter, until activated corrosion products have been formed and fission products appear from fuel element cladding